How To Catch Market Reversals with the Double Top and Double Bottom Pattern

 2.1 Technical Indicators

-Using powerful indicators is hands-down the easiest way to catch market tops and bottoms, and none does it better than the Top Bottom Reversal Indicator on TradingView.
+Using powerful indicators is hands-down the easiest way to trade the double top and double bottom pattern, and none does it better than the Top Bottom Reversal Indicator on TradingView.

 Top Bottom Reversal Indicator for TradingView